pmiguelpinto90/ShiftDisplay/README.md

   `time`: duration in milliseconds to show the value;
   if is not specified, the value is shown for a single iteration (common anode/cathode), or until show or hide is called (individual anode/cathode);
-  exact time showing will be an under aproximation.
+  exact time showing will be an under approximation.

 * __show()__